fluxnetart/fluxnetart.github.io/_posts/2024-09-02-Data-Sonification.md

 <iframe
   src="https://docs.google.com/viewer?url=https://fluxnetart.github.io/images/Bouchard_sonification.pdf&embedded=true"
-  style="width:100%; height:600px;"
+  style="width:100%; height:450px;"
   frameborder="0">
 </iframe>

 <figcaption>Prensentation slide from Sara Bouchards Ameriflux Data Sonification workshop</figcaption>

-Discussions sparked lively conversations about the unique strengths of sound: our ears often detect subtle patterns that our eyes might miss, making sonification a powerful tool for revealing changes and variability in dense datasets, such as those from flux towers.
-Combining sonification with visualization can present rich, complex information in a way that’s both engaging and effective for education and communication.
+Discussions sparked lively conversations about the unique strengths of sound: our ears often detect subtle patterns that our eyes might miss.
+As such, sonification is a powerful tool for revealing changes and variability in dense datasets from eddy-covariance flux towers.
+Combining sonification with visualization or immersive installations can present rich, complex information in a way that’s both engaging and effective for education and communication.

 “<i>My interest in sonification arose from “seeing sound” in the environment around me - lifting melody from the landscape.
 I originally sourced and analyzed data by hand!
 My early sonifications were low-tech, rooted in folk music and conveyed intimacy.</i>” <br>– <a href = "https://fluxnetart.github.io/Sara/">Sara Bouchard</a>